 Silica"Sand & Gravel"

 Sedimentary deposits are formed through the erosion, transportation, and redeposition of minerals that can survive the rigors of transportation.
 The most common is silica, which forms a number of materials, including silica sand, sand and gravel, and flint.
 The precursor is igneous quartz (e.g., in granite), and then the sedimentary deposit may undergo metamorphism and recementing to produce quartzite.
 Sand and gravel for construction use is extremely common, and production is more dependent on local markets than availability.
-Certain areas are, however, noted for producing industrial sand that is sufficiently pure to be used in the manufacture of glass, ceramics, sodium silicate, and the like.
+Certain areas are, however,

 Examples include the midwestern United States; Badgeley Island, Ontario, Canada; Cheshire in northwest England; certain areas of Belgium and the Netherlands; Cape Flattery Island, Queensland, Australia; and Sarawak, Malaysia.
 In many cases, the use of local sand is based on price rather than quality.
 The United States is the largest producer of industrial sand, accounting for more than one quarter of world production.
 Production of flint is much more restricted, based largely on the chalk deposits of southern England and northern France.